AmineM89/sql_server_dwh_project/README.md

   - Comma-delimited
   - Includes headers
   - No schema enforcement at the source

+## 🚚 Data Loading Process
+The data loading process is implemented using a **full load approach**.
+In this method:
+- **Data is truncated** before each load, ensuring that only the latest data is kept in the data warehouse.
+- **New data is inserted** into the fact and dimension tables after each ETL cycle.

 ## 🏗️ Architecture
 The project follows the **Medallion Architecture**, structured as: